Dynamic-maturational model of attachment and adaptation: DMM attachment patterns

-DMM attachment patterns can viewed several different ways.
+DMM attachment patterns can be viewed several different ways.

 In its simplest form, the DMM offers a 3-part model using Ainsworth's basic A, B, C patterns.

 Some populations of clients tend to be heavily oriented to either a cognitive or affective information processing pattern, such as clinical populations.
 In these contexts, the DMM offers a basic 2-part model.

 The DMM circumplex graphically depicts 22 adult patterns.
 There are some sub-patterns, such as A3- (compulsive attending) and A4- (compulsive performance), and A and C patterns can be combined, such as A4/C5-6 or A3-4/C2.
 In the table below, the cognitive A and affective C-patterns are arranged from the middle out, where the patterns in the middle (B1-5, A1-2 and C1-2) represent the least at risk patterns (lower number in the classification) to most at risk (higher number).
 The B1-2 patterns are somewhat cognitively organized, the B4-5 patterns are somewhat affectively organized.
 The A1-2 and C1-2 patterns are not considered "insecure," rather normal strategies involving only slight transformations of information.